JPow/COT/README.md

 Please let me know how to improve the code, feel free to contribute.

 Disclaimer: the code has not be validated for accuracy, the code doesn't clean the data for you, you should not use the code for trading but can use it to see how open interest is fluctating over a timescale you set limited by data available.

+2. Pairs Correlation and Plotting

+Using yf yahoofinance API to pull price data, correlate and plot a pair over time.